wso2/docs-is/en/docs/setup/migrating-userstore-managers.md

 # Migrating User Stores

 Before doing the actual user store migration, it is recommended to do a dry run and analyze the generated report for any recommendations related to the migration.

 ## Dry Run

-Dry-run capability in the user store migrator will allow the migration utility to validate the system for the user store configurations and generate a report regarding the migration compatibility.
-In the generated migration report, if there are any warnings in the generated migration report, it is recommended to contact the WSO2 support to identify the best migration strategy.
+Dry-run capability in the user store migrator will allow the migration utility to validate the system for the user store configurations and generate a report regarding migration compatibility.
+If there are any warnings in the generated migration report, it is recommended to contact the WSO2 support to identify the best migration strategy.

 ### How to Run

 Configure the migration report path using the value of `reportPath` `<IS_HOME>/migration-resources/migration-config.yaml` in the `migration-config.yaml`.
-This path should be an absolute path.
+You should use the absolute path here.

-Run the migration utility with system property “dryRun”.
+Run the migration utility with the system property “dryRun”.

 Ex: